-How Your Local Supermarket Layout Is Scientifically Designed to Spark Spending Sprees
+How Your Local Supermarket Is Designed to Spark Spending Sprees

-This writer reasoned I was influenced by Hocus Pocus when I recently shopped my local supermarket.
-I intended to buy 2 items, but at checkout I became aware that I spent $60 to pay for 27 assorted widgets and groceries.
+This writer reasoned I was influenced by Hocus Pocus when I recently shopped at my local supermarket.
+I intended to buy 2 items, but at checkout, I became aware that I spent $60 to pay for 27 assorted widgets and groceries.

 On the trip back home, I mentally revisited my grocery shopping spending spree.